aliyun/aliyun-ocs-java-sdk/README.md

 #### OCS  Java SDK Package

-OCS Java SDK is an open source compatible MEMCACHED protocol that used to  access ALIYUN's OCS and other compatible Memached service.
+OCS Java SDK is an open source compatible MEMCACHED protocol client that used to  access ALIYUN's OCS and other compatible Memached service.
 This pacakge contains a single-threadded,  and thread-safe ALIYUN's OCS client, which supports both asynchronous and synchronous style API, and contains full source code.